SAP-samples/workzone-content-package-templates/workspace/README.md

 - `/` folder contains the general project files for for building the artifact
 - `/src` folder contains the workspace-template manifest.json, the template zip and translations
 - `/src/i18n` folder contains the workspace-template translations text properties.
 Use UTF-8 encoding for translations.
-- `/src/workspace-template.zip` downloaded workspace template from a SAP Work Zone
+- `/src/workspace-template.zip` downloaded workspace from a SAP Work Zone

 ### Adapt `package.json`

-- Change the name of the package json. **This name is used to create a bundle (zip) for the workspace template artifact**.
+- Change the name of the package json. **This name is used to create a bundle (zip) for the workspace artifact**.
   from `name`: `sap-workzone-cpkg-workspace-template-sample`
   to `name`: `company-department-workspace-template-name`